 Philadelphia, PA 19104

 Please direct all fellowship application inquiries to firstname.lastname@example.org.

 Must have completed an ABOG approved residency in Obstetrics and Gynecology and be eligible for a Pennsylvania state medical license.

-Number of First Year Positions: 2 or 1
+Number of First Year Positions: 2

 The Gynecologic Oncology inpatient service is based at the Hospital of the University of Pennsylvania (HUP).
 In June of 2005, we moved our inpatient service to a newly renovated state of the art gynecology floor with a predominance of single patient rooms.
 The division maintains an inpatient census of approximately 10 to 15 patients being treated with various modalities for gynecologic cancers.
 Since 1999, the division has also had a full-time presence in gynecologic oncology at Pennsylvania Hospital (PAH), one of the University of Pennsylvania Health System's core hospitals, located about 10 minutes away from the main campus.
 There, fellows participate two days per week in selected major surgical procedures, but do not rotate on a full-time basis.

 The Hospital of the University of Pennsylvania has 32 operating suites, four of which are brand-new rooms opened in 2005.
 With the completion of our new Cancer Center/Ambulatory Pavilion, currently under construction, we expect to add eight additional outpatient operating rooms.
 The Division of Gynecologic Oncology has priority operating time five days weekly, and in academic year ’05-06 did 1,586 surgical procedures, an increase of 56% since 2001.